decagonhq/decapay-api/README.md

 Decapay is a digital product that allows users to track and manage their finances.

 ### Features:
-- Manage Budgets
+- Create and Manage Budgets
-- Manage Budget categories.
-- Manage Budget line items.
-- log and manage Expenses.
+- Log and manage Expenses.
 - Track expenses.

 ### Tools: